ele-cren/Matcha/README.md

 [Matcha Presentation](https://www.youtube.com/watch?v=nDQGR-UWHw4)

 ## How to
-Make sure to have MySQL started locally (check .env)
+Make sure to have MySQL started locally (or Update .env) Update email informations in .env file (!Important!)
 ```
 npm install
 ```